kevinnilson/WebComponents4Kids/polymer_starter_kit.md

 Responsive web design is a website suitable to work on every device and every screen size, no matter how large or small, mobile or desktop.

+#Example Sites Using the Polymer Starter Kit
+an.com
+jc.com